WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 Instruction frequencies might be useful to guide optimizations like inlining, loop unrolling, block deferrals, etc. Within a function, these frequencies inform which blocks lie on the hot path and deserve more expensive optimizations, as well as which are on the cold path and might even allow very expensive steps to even execute the code within (e.g. outlining or de-optimization).
 An engine can take those decisisions based on the call frequency observed, but cannot assume that any part of the code is unreachable based on the call frequency.

-The `metadata.code.instr_freq` section contains block level annotations for all potential branches.
+The `metadata.code.instr_freq` section contains instruction level annotations for optimizable instruction dequences.
-  * *byte offset* |U32| from the beginning of the function to the wire byte index of the start of the block.
+  * *byte offset* |U32| from the beginning of the function to the wire byte index of an instruction (e.g. start of a loop or a block containing a call instruction).
   * *hint length* |U32| in bytes (always 1 for now, might be higher for future extensions)
   * *offset log2 call frequency* |U8| determining the estimated number of times the callee gets called per call of the caller.